Oman: Tourism

 Tourism in Oman has grown considerably recently, and it is expected to be one of the largest industries in the country.
 The World Travel & Tourism Council stated that Oman is the fastest growing tourism destination in the Middle East.

 Tourism contributed 2.8 percent to the Omani GDP in 2016.
 It grew from RO 505 million (US$1.3 billion) in 2009 to RO 719 million (US$1.8 billion) in 2017 (+42.3 percent growth).
 Citizens of the Gulf Cooperation Council (GCC), including Omanis who are residing outside of Oman, represent the highest ratio of all tourists visiting Oman, estimated to be 48 percent.
 The second highest number of visitors come from other Asian countries, who account for 17 percent of the total number of visitors.
 A challenge to tourism development in Oman is the reliance on the government-owned firm, Omran, as a key actor to develop the tourism sector, which potentially creates a market barrier-to-entry of private-sector actors and a crowding out effect.
 Another key issue to the tourism sector is deepening the understanding of the ecosystem and biodiversity in Oman to guarantee their protection and preservation.

+Ecotourism is a growing segment of Omani tourism.
+One site in particular – Ras al-Jinz, also known as "Turtle Beach" – is a popular destination due to the annual nesting of the critically endangered Hawksbill Turtle, the endangered Green Turtle, the Olive Ridley Turtle, and the Loggerhead Turtle.

 Oman has one of the most diverse environments in the Middle East with various tourist attractions and is particularly well known for adventure and cultural tourism.
 Muscat, the capital of Oman, was named the second best city to visit in the world in 2012 by the travel guide publisher Lonely Planet.
 Muscat also was chosen as the Capital of Arab Tourism of 2012.

 In November 2019, Oman made the rule of visa on arrival an exception and introduced the concept of e-visa for tourists from all nationalities.
-Under the new laws, visitors were required to apply for the visa in advance by visiting Oman's online government portal.
+Under the new laws, visitors were required to apply for the visa in advance.